rblumuwh/1KGM/README.md

 #  1KGM

-This repository is for experimenting with design for documents within a repository.
+I am cahning This repository is for experimenting with design for documents within a repository.
 This is a draft/test repository.

 ## Background